FasterXML/smile-format-specification/smile-specification.md

     * For example, the 32-bit float `29.9510` is encoded as `0x04 0x0F 0x3E 0x37 0x26`.
 We get to this encoding by taking the IEEE 764 32-bit binary representation of the number `29.9510` -- `0x41ef9ba6` -- and:
         1. writing the most-significant 4 bits (with 4-bit MSB padding),
         2. followed by next-MSB 7 bits, and
-        3. repeating the process until encoding the entire bit-string (5 times for a 32-bit float).
+        3. repeating the process until encoding the entire bit-string (5 bytes for a 32-bit float).
     * As a result we get:
         1. `0x04' = '(29.9510 >> 28) & 0x7F`
         2. `0x0F` = `(29.9510 >> 21) & 0x7F`